Date of Award

 A case study is presented on an original model-data comparison of seasonal trends in Balmer-a emission intensity diurnal variation.
 This investigation serves as a demonstration of the scientific contributions that the INSpIRe observatory is capable of providing and shows, for the first, a seasonal trend in the evening-to-morning variation of H-a intensity.
 Observed diurnal asymmetry from a previously established dataset is found to be highest in the winter and lowest in the summer for the Northern hemisphere during solar maximum.
 Comparisons between modeled and observed diurnal intensity variation, generated using the Lyman Atmospheric Observations Radiative Transport (lyao_rt) code of Bishop and employing the Mass Spectrometer and Incoherent Scatter model (MSIS) thermospheric hydrogen profiles, show good agreement near the equinoxes, but an overestimate of diurnal asymmetry in summer and a severe underestimate in winter.
 Overall, it is found that the model underestimates the absolute observed intensity by a factor of ~2.
 This work contributes to and agrees with the previous body of knowledge on geocoronal hydrogen; there is a limited amount of data for studying long timeline trends and the current models of atomic hydrogen do not accurately reflect the observations.
 Recommendations are provided for data collection with the INSpIRe observatory so as to best answer the current questions of geocoronal research.

 Scholarly Commons Citation

 Gallant, Margaret A., "A Remote Observatory for Geocoronal Hydrogen Emissions" (2018).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 427.